Food, Music, Health & Community

 Meet new people in a fun & friendly cooking class.
 Learn new recipes while building English skills with other newcomers and mentors in the community.
 Participants will increase food knowledge in a Canadian context and be supported to make healthy food choices.
-Participants will receive weekly recipes.
+Also, participants will receive weekly recipes.
 Registration required.

 When: Mondays 4:15 PM - 6:45 PM

 *Program funded in full or in part by

 Again, priority will be given to Eligible Newcomers.